descope/react-sdk/README.md

             // client is an object the initial client context in the flow execution.
+            // Keys passed can be accessed in flows actions and conditions prefixed with "client.".
             // NOTE: client is not required.
 If not provided, context key will be empty.
             // Example:
             // ...